 Salesforce Data Archiving: Best Practices

 Relevant business data is your “ace of spades”.
-To use it for achieving competitive edge & business visibility, you need to first have it in your deck.
+To use it for achieving a competitive edge & business visibility, you need to first have it in your deck.
 Data is crucial for organizations to make business decisions based on facts and for more accurate targeting.
-One of the most significant ways of operating a business today is by managing its data volume and placing less used data which can be archived to a safe and secure storage location for future use.
+One of the most significant ways of operating a business today is by managing the large data volume and identifying less used data that can be archived to a safe and secure storage location for future use.

-If you are a Salesforce user, you have always the option to archive your data, which can be used in future.
-Data archiving reduces storage cost and also keep your sensitive data safe.
-Many enterprises eventually run into data storage limitations within Salesforce, and purchasing additional Salesforce storage space is not economical when you add the operational burden.
-An effective data archiving strategy is an essential part of every progressive business and needs to be planned properly.
+If you are a Salesforce user, you have always the option to archive your data, which can be used in the future to meet compliance & audit demands, and run analytics.
+Data archival reduces storage costs and also enhances application performance.
+Many enterprises eventually run into data storage limitations within Salesforce, and purchasing additional Salesforce data storage space is not economical when you add the operational burden.
+An effective data archival strategy is an essential part of every progressive business and needs to be planned properly for the long-run.

 - Growing data volume can result in poor application performance.

 - Archiving allows your business to have more control over your data.

 - Archiving manages risk & compliance.